ellisonleao/magictools/README.md

 - :tada: [Kivent](http://kivent.org/) - A 2D game framework for Kivy.
 - :tada: [Kivy](http://kivy.org) - Cross platform Python framework for creating apps and games for Linux, Windows, OS X, Android and iOS
 - :tada: [KogGE](https://korge.soywiz.com) - Modern Multiplatform Game Engine for Kotlin.
 Write games for the JVM, JavaScript, Android and iOS in no time using Kotlin.
-- :tada: [KiwiJS](http://www.kiwijs.org/) - a fun and friendly Open Source HTML5 Game Engine.
-Some people call it the WordPress of HTML5 game engines
 - :money_with_wings: [Leadwerks](https://www.leadwerks.com/) - Easy-to-learn game engine for 3D and VR.
 - :tada: [LibGDX](https://libgdx.com/) - Powerful (totally free) library for Java, code once and run the game on desktop, Android, Web, and iOS.
 - :tada: [LimeJS](http://www.limejs.com/) - HTML5 game framework for building fast, native-experience games for all modern touchscreens and